asbuch99/PersonalWebsite/content/projects/AGRPI.md

 fi
 ```

-Explanation:
-The if statement checks if the current user executing the script is "anvay".
+- The if statement checks if the current user executing the script is "anvay".
 It uses the id -u -n command to get the current username.

-If the user is "anvay", it proceeds with the subsequent commands.
+- If the user is "anvay", it proceeds with the subsequent commands.

-Inside the if block, it attempts to SSH into the tacwin account on the host rpi4.local.
+- Inside the if block, it attempts to SSH into the tacwin account on the host rpi4.local.

-The 2> /dev/null redirects the standard error output to /dev/null to suppress any error messages.
+- The 2> /dev/null redirects the standard error output to /dev/null to suppress any error messages.

-The output of the SSH command is piped to grep -i "anvay" to search for occurrences of the username "anvay" in the SSH output.
+- The output of the SSH command is piped to grep -i "anvay" to search for occurrences of the username "anvay" in the SSH output.

-The > /dev/null at the end of the pipeline redirects the output of grep to /dev/null to discard it.
+- The > /dev/null at the end of the pipeline redirects the output of grep to /dev/null to discard it.

-The if [ "$?" -ne "0" ] condition checks if the exit status of the previous command (grep) is not equal to 0, indicating a failure.
+- The if [ "$?" -ne "0" ] condition checks if the exit status of the previous command (grep) is not equal to 0, indicating a failure.

-If the SSH command fails to find "anvay" in the output, it logs a "login failed" message along with the timestamp to /var/attempt_log.log file.
+- If the SSH command fails to find "anvay" in the output, it logs a "login failed" message along with the timestamp to /var/attempt_log.log file.

-If the SSH command is successful, it logs a "login successful" message along with the timestamp to the same log file.
+- If the SSH command is successful, it logs a "login successful" message along with the timestamp to the same log file.

-The exit 1 statement terminates the script with an exit code of 1, indicating a failure.
+- The exit 1 statement terminates the script with an exit code of 1, indicating a failure.